vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 "Those who aspire for moksha, do not worship the four-faced Brahma or Rudra or any other god, and take refuge with them from whom only little benefit is gained."

 When a person has not an intense desire for getting liberated, but has interest in the continuation of the body and other things, and performs self-surrender for gaining liberation, the fact of his getting moksha will be delayed so long as his thirst for worldly things does not subside.
 Not bearing with delay in gaining the ultimate object of life i.e. liberation from samsara, is one of the important aspects of 'Ananyagatitva'.
 Such an aspirant will have an unshakable determination that he is solely subservient to Paramatman alone.
-The ancient masters and the Alwars have given cxpression to this kind of 'Ananyagatitval very significantly Being discarded by his own father, the gods and the great sages, that Kakasura having gone through the three worlds,
+The ancient masters and the Alwars have given cxpression to this kind of 'Ananyagatitval very significantly Being discarded by his own father, the gods and the great sages, that Kakasura having gone through the three worlds, came down to Rama and surrendered himself at the feet of Sri Rama.

-116

-Essence of Srimad Rahasyatraya Saram

-came down to Rama and surrendered himself at the feet of Sri Rama.

 स पित्रा च परित्यक्तः सुरैश्च समहर्षिभिः । त्रीन् लोकान् संपरिक्रम्य तमेव शरणं गतः ॥